-For chemistry, the necessity of developing robust classical optimizers for VQE in the presence of hardware noise has already been recognized~\cite{McClean2015}.
+For chemistry, the necessity of classical optimizers for VQE that are robust to hardware noise, has already been recognized~\cite{McClean2015}.
 However, the first published hardware studies side-stepped optimizers by performing a full phase space exploration~\cite{Li_2017,Temme_2017,Dumitrescu_2018} and backfitting the solution to zero noise.
-This works for low qubit count and few minimization parameters, but is not tractable at the $\mathcal{O}(100)$ qubit concurrency soon expected on NISQ-era devices, nor for the number of parameters needed for realistic problems.
+This works for low qubit count and few minimization parameters, but is not tractable at the $\mathcal{O}(100)$ qubit concurrency expected on NISQ-era devices, nor for realistic problems with many parameters.
 To our knowledge, QAOA studies also ignore the effects of the noise on the classical optimizers.

 In this study, we want to understand the requirements on classical optimizers for hybrid algorithms running on NISQ hardware and which optimization methods best fulfill them.
-We use VQE as the testing vehicle, but expect the findings to be readily applicable to QAOA and other hybrid quantum-classical methods which employ similar numerical optimization.
+We use VQE as a test vehicle, but expect the findings to be readily applicable to QAOA and other hybrid methods which employ classical numerical optimization.
 The goals and contributions of our empirical study are twofold: \begin{itemize}[leftmargin=*] \item A practical software suite of classical optimizers, directly usable from Python-based quantum software stacks, together with a tuning guide.
 We consider factors such as the quality of the initial solution and availability of bounds, and we test problems with increasing number of parameters to understand scalability of the selected methods. \item A study of the optimizers' sensitivity to different types of noise, together with an analysis of the impact on the full VQE algorithm.
 We consider the domain science perspective: some level of experimental error is expected and acceptable, as long as the result is accurate and the errors can be estimated.
 We run simulations at different noise levels and scale, for several science problems with different optimization surfaces, finding the breaking points of the minimizers and the algorithm for each. \end{itemize}